2025 Langdale Moor wildfire: Event

-The National Resilience crews which have attended from other FRS were released back to their own service areas from 4 September, and the major incident status of the fire was removed on 23 September 2025.
+The National Resilience crews which attended from other FRSs were released back to their own service areas from 4 September, and the major incident status of the fire was removed on 23 September 2025.
 However, in November 2025, access to large swathes of Fylingdales Moor was still restricted, and the fire service warned that areas of moorland would still be smouldering.
+Much of the moorland, including the long-distance paths (Cleveland Way and Lyke Wake Walk) were re-opened to the public in December 2025.
+It was noted that the fire had destroyed a significant amount of peat and had revealed more military ordnance left behind on the moor from previous training activity.